fredrik-hjarner/truxinator/README.md

 ## Current state

-* You can play 2 very short stages, one vertical one horizontal.
+* You can play 4 simple games
+  * vertical shmup
+  * horizontal shmup
+  * asteroids
+  * snake
 * Highscore, separate for each level, that saves in localStorage.
 * You can theoretically build your own stages and enemies with JS/TS files, but really, you will need a tutorial or be pretty smart (~~200 IQ~~ 150 IQ) to figure out how to do it.